marynotari/week8ICM/README.md

 Then I practiced making a video play: http://alpha.editor.p5js.org/marynotari/sketches/B1IFjcL1G.
 I tried to make it play within the canvas but failed.

 Then I practiced making a button that would control the video: http://alpha.editor.p5js.org/marynotari/sketches/rklt7BPyf.
 I figured out how to toggle between the videos in making them play or pause––as long as one of them was playing at all times.
+I tried to take a step back: http://alpha.editor.p5js.org/marynotari/sketches/By_Zhqv1z